 The world of 1980s interior design is a richly complex one.
 From metallic accents to striking angles and curves, many ’80s motifs are surprisingly modern–even timeless–making them easy to integrate into today’s design.
-When I first wrote this post three years ago, the ’80s revival hadn’t officially hit the world of design.
+When I first wrote this post six years ago, the ’80s revival hadn’t officially hit the world of design.
 Only a handful of images featuring 1980s interiors were available online.
 Not to mention, many people still cringed when hearing the phrase “’80s furniture.”
 Oh how times have changed, thanks to phenomena like the Memphis-Milano revival, a revolving door of modern pieces with retro flair, and the ’80s Tumblr!
 Time to update this post with new images that prove 1980s style is reaching a whole new generation of design enthusiasts.
 Here’s our breakdown of 1980s interior design styles…

 In the ’80s, a modern look often reflected the “less is more” approach, with minimalist spaces showcasing clean-lined furniture.
 Reflective surfaces, achieved with materials such as mirror, chrome and glass, were used to visually enlarge a room.
 Grey was a popular unifying hue, as colorful artwork popped on grey walls, while dark, muted colors could combine with gray tones to reinforce a stark, modern look.
 Another popular ’80s modern hue: white.
 Contemporary lighting fixtures added finishing touches to a modern space.